 - Checks - initial checks will be carried out to make sure there are no concerns about you caring for a child.
 These include Disclosure and Barring Service checks, medical checks and personal references.

-- Family Placement Panel - once your assessment is complete, it will be presented to the Family Placement Panel.
+- The fostering panel- once your assessment is complete, it will be presented to the fostering panel.
 This is a group of people who have knowledge of fostering, including a foster carer, representatives from Children's Services and independent members.
 The panel will make a recommendation on your suitability as a foster carer.
-Following this, the Agency Decision Maker (a senior manager) will make the final decision to approve you as a foster carer
+Following this, the agency decision maker (a senior manager) will make the final decision to approve you as a foster carer.

 What happens next?

-Once you have been approved as a foster carer you'll be allocated a Fostering Supervising Social Worker' who will help you to prepare for a child coming to stay with you.
+Once you have been approved as a foster carer you'll be allocated a fostering supervising social worker who will help you to prepare for a child coming to stay with you.
 They will continue to support you throughout, making sure you get the help and support that you need and identify any types of training that you might need to help you.
 During your first year, you will complete an induction, and in subsequent years you will have a personal development plan which will identify your training and learning needs.